BHoM/Dynamo_UI/README.md

 - BHoM version 0.0.1
 - RobotToolkit version 0.0.1
 - Ensure post-build folders are accessible:
-    - Basilisk (zero touch essentials) node library copies to C:\Users\$(Username)\AppData\Roaming\Dynamo\0.9\packages\BH Dynamo Tools.
-If you need the package folder that includes the bin folder and pkg.json file, copy from the Basilisk Plugins folder.
+    - Dynamo_Toolkit (zero touch essentials) node library copies to C:\Users\$(Username)\AppData\Roaming\Dynamo\0.9\packages\BH Dynamo Tools.
+If you need the package folder that includes the bin folder and pkg.json file, copy from the Dynamo_Toolkit Plugins folder.
-    - Basilisk UI nodes library copies to C:\Program Files\Dynamo 0.9\nodes on build.
+    - Dynamo_Toolkit UI nodes library copies to C:\Program Files\Dynamo 0.9\nodes on build.
 This folder is protected by default - you'll need to allow write access with local rights.

 ## Contribute ##